 What role do principals and mentors play in student development?

-Each student is articled to a principal.
-A principal is a senior lawyer who holds the general responsibility of ensuring that the articling requirements of the Law Society of Alberta are met.
+Each student is assigned a principal for the duration of their articles.
+A principal is a senior lawyer who holds the general responsibility of ensuring that the articling requirements of the Law Society of BC are met.
 Principals meet with students periodically during the articling year to make sure students are getting the most from their articling experience.
 A principal can also act as an informal mentor to a student.

 Is there a review process?

-In addition, Articling Students receive two formal reviews – one at the mid-way point in their year and one near the end of their articles.
+In addition, articling students receive two formal reviews – one at the mid-way point in their year and one near the end of their articles.
 The review considers the student's legal skills, practice management skills, and communication skills.
-The Director, Student Recruitment and Development meets with each student individually to discuss progress and to determine areas of development to target.
+The Manager of Legal Talent meets with each student individually to discuss progress and to determine areas of development to target.
 Students are also welcome to set up a meeting of this kind at any time during the articling year if they wish to have further feedback on their progress.

 What is the firm culture?
 Are there social activities?

 Lawson Lundell LLP's culture is based on a tradition of collegiality, team work, mutual respect and superb client service.
 Put simply, it is a nice place to work.
-Our students are often surprised to find that a firm of one hundred plus lawyers can feel so comfortable.
+Our students are often surprised to find that a firm of our size can feel so comfortable.
 Our lawyers have open doors and questions are always encouraged.

 We have a loyal and supportive staff, many of whom have been at the firm for many years.
 We have many social activities where all members of the firm have a chance to build interpersonal relationships which strengthen our working relationships.